jarrettgilliam/mkprs/design-notes.md

 ## A repo inside another repo is not discovered

-`discoverRepos` prunes a repo's whole subtree once it finds one, so `~/Code` yields 76 repos rather than 87 — the 11 sitting inside `CSharp/TestProjects` collapse to the one that contains them.
+`discoverRepos` prunes a repo's whole subtree once it finds one, so a target yields only the outermost repos under it — a repo holding eleven scratch checkouts of its own counts once, not twelve.

 Git discourages the arrangement to begin with: the inner repo has to be `.gitignore`d by hand, and submodules exist for the deliberate case.
 So one found